The Value of Music Education

 Music Trains the Ear

 Playing along to a metronome while playing an instrument is a double-listening skill which takes practice.
-This can be done with a music education app which has a selection of different beats or drum sounds to make it more fun.
-A step up from this is listening to others play while playing themselves – i.e. playing in a group – a form of multitasking, but for the ear.
+This can be done with proper training and the use of the perfect music education app.
+A step up from this is listening to others play while playing themselves - i.e. playing in a group - a form of multitasking, but for the ear.

 Improvement in Fine Motor Skills